MelonKony/millmint/content/utopia/vekllei/landscape/boroughs/krafla.md

 ## Geography

 Krafla is extremely flat, glacial and dominated by lava fields.
-Snow settles across its wide basalt planes and contributes to seasonal melting that feeds into the Joskuslsa River.
+Snow settles across its wide basalt plains and contributes to seasonal melting that feeds into the Joskuslsa River.
 Krafla has extraordinarily fertile soil, and its satellite farm towns of Krafla-Vis and Voya Vema are dominated by centuries-old farming communities.
 The 'Borough Town' of Krafla resembles a moonscape.

 ### Old Kralfa Ruins